-The two-wheel culture is growing in popularity every day where we see more and more people decide to ride to work, to class, or just ride for fun.
-Some say it’s because it’s cheaper to drive a motorcycle than a car, others want to ride a bicycle to work because it's healthier.
-Technology for this culture is not falling so far behind.
+The two-wheel culture is growing in popularity every day; we see more and more people opt to ride to work, to class, or just ride for fun.
+Some claim their decision is cost driven and that it's simply more economical to drive a motorcycle than a car, others select a traditional bicycle work commute because it's healthier.
+Technology for this culture is attempting to keep pace.
 New AR equipped motorcycle helmets are being produced with a rearview camera, navigation, music, phone call, SOS alerts, among other features.
-This is awesome, but, does that make it safe?[Read More]
+This is awesome, but, does that make it safer for the vehicle operator?

 There have been breathless articles written about how virtual or augmented reality is going to change everything for decades.
 Virtual Reality (VR) hardware (often glasses or goggles) allow the user to interact with a computer-generated immersive environment, where Augmented Reality (AR) devices overlay information onto the world without the processing power requirements of virtual reality.
 Costs are down, bandwidth is up, but it’s 2019, and with few exceptions, what Adam Draper of Boost VC calls “digital reality” remains a technology in search of a killer app.